jcortell/blog/site/content/post/2018-02-26-on-a-mission-in-reykjavik.md

 Unfortunately that exhilaration wore off as my flight was delayed due to strong winds (which means it was serious business; it's as bad as when Buffalo or Toronto cancel flights because of the snow), and then we had to disembark and change planes due to a mechanical problem.
 But at least the Saga Lounge it's super cozy, and has a good food selection, so even though they don't let you use a VPN in their wifi, it was much better than sitting on a chair for hours.

-And now, finally back home, I can say that seeing the smile in wife's face was worth going through any hell and back.
+And now, finally back home, I can say that seeing the smile on my wife's face was worth going through any hell and back.
 Wait until I give the kids the presents and tell them how crazy their dad is!
 (They already know).

 <div id="flickrembed"></div><div style="position:absolute; top:-70px; display:block; text-align:center; z-index:-1;"></div><script src='https://flickrembed.com/embed_v2.js.php?source=flickr&layout=responsive&input=www.flickr.com/photos/jcortell/albums/72157688215171670&sort=5&by=album&theme=default&scale=fill&limit=100&skin=default&autoplay=true'></script>